 - Higher qualifying chances

-If using collateral to secure small business financing feels too risky for your startup enterprise, other options are available in the marketplace that doesn’t require real estate, equipment, or other items as a guarantee.
+If using collateral to secure small business financing feels too risky for your startup enterprise, other options in the marketplace don’t require real estate, equipment, or other items as a guarantee.
 Go to AdvancePoint Capital and learn more about unsecured business loans here.

 6 Kinds of Collateral That Can Help You Land a Secured Business Loan